Black beans are well-known in southwestern and Cuban cuisine. They make delicious soups, side-dishes, salads, and chili.

 Black beans do not sprout as reliably as some other beans.
 Because of their lower germination rate, black bean sprouts can be considered done even if only 50% of them have sprouted.
 Like other beans, ¼ inch of sprout is enough to get all the benefit.

-Before you get started sprouting black beans, read through these tips:
+Before you get started sprouting black beans, keep in mind these sprouting tips:

 - Large beans sprout better in cooler temperatures.
 Keep sprouting beans around 68-70°F, if possible.